doughahn/doughahn.io/projects/developer/bently-reserve-website.md

 ---
-title: "Goal-driven website for a premier wedding & events venue"
+title: "Premier wedding & events website that hit KPIs"
 date: 2015-01-01
 tags: [ 'Developer' ]
 years: "2015-'20"
-summary: "Developed website for the Bently Reserve, using Craft CMS"
 projOutcomes: "A new website with features that matched the business's content needs, their brand look and feel, put content management into the marketing team's hands, and featured a robust RPF form thatb increased lead quality."
 projSkills: [ "Frontend", "CSS", "JS", "Craft CMS", "IA", "UX", "Salesforce API" ]
 ---